 The Essential + Expanded + Supplementary List is the closest version to a complete list possible.
 In addition to the above, it includes some fairly inconsequential episodes regarding the Dominion and/or tangential events to the war that help shape the story.
-For those looking for a “complete” without watching the whole series, this is it.
+For those seeking a “complete” list without watching the whole series, this is it.

-Below you will find a summary and justification of each episode in the guide.
+Below you will find a summary and justification for each episode in the guide.
 Because the list encompasses nearly the entire series, there will undoubtedly be spoilers.
 Read at your own risk.

 Dominon War Episode Summaries and Justifications

 2×07 Rules of Acquisition and 2×10 Sanctuary (Supplementary)

 Rules of Acquisition and Sanctuary contain the first two whispers of the Dominion.
 The malevolent force is only hinted at, but it’s clear that they are a major player in the Gamma Quadrant.
 It’s fitting that the first introduction to the Dominion is through the eyes of the Ferengi.
 Their lust for profit and expansion immediately puts them in touch with the who’s who in the Gamma Quadrant.
 Sanctuary doubles down on this premise, illustrating the power the Dominion wield by turning a race of people into refugees.

 That being said, neither episode is particularly strong.
 Both suffer from Star Trek early-season-itis and the Dominion only play background roles within the episodes.
 Watch them if you want to see the foreshadowing, but they are the definition of supplementary material.